-Non-custodial parents in Illinois have a right to reasonable visitation with their children.
-That right cannot be restricted unless the custodial parent proves in court that the non-custodial parent poses a serious physical, mental, emotional, or moral danger to the child.
+Non-custodial parents in Illinois have a right to reasonable parenting time with their children.
+That right cannot be restricted unless the parent with the majority of the parenting time proves in court that the other parent poses a serious physical, mental, emotional, or moral danger to the child.

-Parents may agree upon a particular visitation schedule, which may or may not include overnight or lengthier visits.
-In order to limit potential conflict, a well-drafted visitation schedule should detail the specific days and times of visitation, the drop-off and pick-up location for the visits; the person who will be responsible for transportation to and from that location; and more.
+Parents may agree upon a particular parenting arrangement, which may or may not include overnight or lengthier visits.
+In order to limit potential conflict, a well-drafted schedule should detail the specific days and times of each party’s parenting time, the drop-off and pick-up location for exchanges; the person who will be responsible for transportation to and from that location; and more.
 For example, an agreement may note that the child would alternate spending holidays such as Christmas or Thanksgiving with each of the parents, and specify how birthdays and vacation time would be split between the parents.

-In cases where parents can not agree on a visitation plan, either parent may ask a judge to set a visitation schedule.
+In cases where parents are unable to agree on a parenting schedule, either parent may ask a judge to set a schedule.
 The judge would then face the task of determining what arrangements would be in the best interest of the children—taking into consideration numerous factors.
 In situations where a judge must decide, an experienced family law attorney will bring together all the evidence regarding such factors and present it effectively during the required court hearings, in order to help the judge understand the family dynamics and the needs of the children involved.

-Some times, a custodial parent may have good reason to try to limit the children’s visitation with the other parent.
-In cases where the court determines that unrestricted visitation may be detrimental to a child’s well-being, the court may impose visitation restrictions, such as supervised visitation.
-In supervised visitation, a third person would be required to be present during each visit between the parent and the child, to ensure the safety of the child.
-In extreme cases, visitation may be denied altogether.
+Sometimes, the parent with the majority of the parenting time may have good reason to try to limit the children’s time with the other.
+In cases where the court determines that unrestricted parenting time may be detrimental to a child’s well-being, the court may impose restrictions, such as supervised parenting time.
+This requires a third person to be present during each visit between the parent and the child, to ensure the safety of the child.
+In extreme cases, parenting time may be denied altogether.

-At Kollias & Giese, P.C., we know that every family has different schedules, and that what works best for one family may not work best for yours.
-We have decades of experience negotiating and drafting a wide spectrum of custody and visitation plans for clients throughout the greater Chicago area.
+At Kollias P.C., we know that every family has different schedules, and that what works best for one family may not work best for yours.
+We have decades of experience negotiating and drafting a wide spectrum of parenting time schedules for clients throughout the greater Chicago area.
 In cases where restrictions are appropriate, we have experience successfully litigating such cases in court to ensure the safety of the children.

-If you are a parent whose visitation arrangements are no longer effective nor in the best interests of your children, please contact Kollias & Giese, P.C. for guidance through the process for modification.
+If you are a parent whose parenting time arrangements are no longer effective nor in the best interests of your children, please contact Kollias P.C. for guidance through the process for modification.